 What does it cost?

 Therapy is charged per session and costs vary hugely from one therapist to another.
-I offer affordable counselling and psychotherapy is on a sliding scale from £35 to £50 per session.
+I provide counselling and psychotherapy is on a sliding scale from £35 to £50 per session.
 My reduced fee is for for students, NHS workers and those who would otherwise be unable to afford counselling.
 In every case the first session is £20.
 This gives you an opportunity to meet me and make a more informed decision about whether you'd like to continue.
 Please contact me to see if I can help.